Dry Needling Therapy for Sciatica

 The process also improves blood flow to the affected area, aiding in faster recovery.
 This type of dry needling is often used to address muscle knots in the lower back and buttocks that can put pressure on the sciatic nerve.

-Superficial Dry Needling therapy for Sciatica
+Superficial Dry Needling Therapy for Sciatica

-Superficial dry needling therapy consists of inserting needles just below the skin to address pain and tension in the muscles near to the surface.
+Superficial dry needling therapy consists of inserting needles just below the skin to address pain and tension in the muscles near the surface.
 This technique helps relieve discomfort and improve mobility in areas affected by sciatic pain.

 It is generally used for less intense pain or as a complementary approach to deeper needling techniques, contributing to overall pain management and muscle relaxation.

-Deep Tissue Dry Needling therapy for Sciatica
+Deep Tissue Dry Needling Therapy for Sciatica

-Deep tissue dry needling goes deeper into the muscle layers to target underlying areas that may contribute to sciatic pain.
+Deep tissue dry needling for sciatica goes deeper into the muscle layers to target underlying areas that may contribute to sciatic pain.
 The needles are inserted into deeper muscle tissues to release chronic tension and improve blood circulation.

 This method helps reduce pain and enhances muscle function by addressing issues that are not accessible with more superficial techniques.

-Functional Dry Needling therapy for Sciatica
+Functional Dry Needling Therapy for Sciatica

 Functional dry needling targets specific muscles and their roles in movement patterns.
 It focuses on improving muscle function and addressing dysfunctional movement that contributes to sciatica.